ml-archive/blog/source/_posts/2017-11-22-Challenges-when-making-Today-Widgets.md

 2. More commonly use data that is coming from your iOS target.

 The main challenge with widgets is moving existing data across your targets.
+Even though an app extension bundle is nested within its containing app’s bundle, the running app extension and containing app have no direct access to each other’s containers.

 ## App Groups